 6. Quick Reporting

-Employees should be trained to report spills or hazards quickly.
+There should be effective training for warehouse employees to report spills or hazards quickly.